otr4j/otrv4/otrv4.md

 If the state is `START`, `WAITING_AUTH_R`, `WAITING_AUTH_I`:

+> REMARK this is a mistake: for any one participant that establishes a secure connection, any number of clients can establish secure sessions at any time.
+Whenever and wherever a OTR-capable client is on-line, it may respond to session initiation.
+It is not guaranteed that exactly 1 client establishes a session, hence Instance Tags.
+Furthermore, OTR 3 sessions are faster to establish due to weaker cryptography and simpler protocol.
+Consequently, there is a significant chance that sending queued messages to the first subsequently established session, may send it to the weakest of established sessions, and furthermore to the fastest-established session not necessarily the established session.
+(E.g. multiple clients could receives messages, features such as XMPP's message carbon's could deliver "carbon copies" of messages to other clients "for historical record", these cannot be anticipated.)
+This feature would've worked perfectly if there is a guaranteed 1-vs-1 account mapping, but Instance Tags were introduced exactly because this cannot be guaranteed.

   * Queue the message for encrypting and sending it when the participant transitions to the `ENCRYPTED_MESSAGES` state.